Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Time-stepping LSA and validation

-For investigate the effect of $\epsilon_0$, time-stepping GSA was performed on $\epsilon_0=10^{-6}, 10^{-3},$ and $10^{0}$ at $\Rey=100$.
+For investigate the effect of $\epsilon_0$, time-stepping LSA was performed on $\epsilon_0=10^{-6}, 10^{-3},$ and $10^{0}$ at $\Rey=100$.
 Figure \ref{figb1} shows the initial disturbance at $\epsilon_0=10^{-3}$.
 Following \citet{Ranjan_2020}, the initial disturbance was generated only near the cylinder.
 Figure \ref{fig3} shows instantaneous streamwise components of velocity and perturbation.
-For $\epsilon_0=10^{-6}$ and $10^{-3}$, the distribution of streamwise component is an almost steady field.
+For $\epsilon_0=10^{-6}$ and $10^{-3}$, the distribution of the streamwise component is an almost steady field.
 This is because the amount of perturbation, whose absolute value is determined by $\epsilon_0$, is smaller than that of the steady field.
 In contrast, when $\epsilon_0=10^{0}$, the magnitude of the perturbation is larger than the magnitude of the steady field, and the flow distribution is unphysical.
 In addition, for small values of $\epsilon_0=10^{-6}$, the perturbation distribution is symmetric to $y=0$, and no asymmetric Karman vortex is formed.
-This is due to the suppression of fluctuations by small $\epsilon_0$ during the development process of disturbance, and disturbance does not grow to the formulation of the Karman vortex.
+This is due to the suppression of fluctuations by a small $\epsilon_0$ during the development process of the disturbance, and the disturbance does not grow to the formation of the Karman vortex.
+In the time-stepping approach, the flow field is numerically integrated with perturbation and the base flow.
+As a result, slight variations in the base flow are inherently allowed.
+When $\epsilon_0$ is small, these base-flow variations can become dominant over the imposed perturbation.

 To quantitatively evaluate the effect of $\epsilon_0$, growth rates were computed for several $\epsilon_0$ and $\Rey$ cases.
 Figure \ref{figb3} shows the variation of growth rate with respect to $\epsilon_0$ at $\Rey=35, 60,$ and $100$.
 The growth rate is constant for all $\Rey$ cases when $\epsilon_0$ is sufficiently large.
-However, in general, time-stepping GSA must be performed within a range where $\epsilon_0$ is small; otherwise, the flow fields grow beyond the linear growth region.
+However, in general, time-stepping LSA must be performed within a range where $\epsilon_0$ is small; otherwise, the flow fields grow beyond the linear growth region.
 Therefore, this study uses $\epsilon_0=10^{-3}$ in all cases.